MicrosoftDocs/terminal/TerminalDocs/index.md

 > [!NOTE]
 > [What's the difference between a console, a terminal, and a shell?](https://www.hanselman.com/blog/WhatsTheDifferenceBetweenAConsoleATerminalAndAShell.aspx) Read Scott Hanselman's explanation.

+## Installing the Terminal

+For info on installing the Terminal, see [Installing the Windows Terminal](./install.md).

 ## Multiple profiles supporting a variety of command line applications

 Any application that has a command line interface can be run inside Windows Terminal.
 This includes everything from PowerShell and Command Prompt to Azure Cloud Shell and any WSL distribution such as Ubuntu or Oh-My-Zsh.